What's New? Recent Updates & Additions

 March 26, 2017

-I've posted the final results of this past week's survey, in which I asked my site visitors assign a 0-5 star rating to each Pet Shop Boys album based on how they compare with each other.
+I've posted the final results of this past week's survey, in which I asked my site visitors to assign a 0-5 star rating to each Pet Shop Boys album based on how they compare with each other.
 This week's poll is the promised "Part 2," in which I'm asking you once again to rate each PSB album, only this time in comparison to all of albums you're familiar with, regardless of the artists.
-And once again I've provided what I hope will prove a useful set of suggested guidelines.
 It will be interesting to see, however, whether the ratings tend to go up compared to last week's results since, after all, the vast majority of my site visitors are dedicated PSB fans, or whether they tend to go down because of the "competition" offered by so many other artists and albums.

 By the way, once these surveys are all done, I plan on posting the averages and modes (pluralities) on my main page for each of the rated albums.